Jun 8, 2016

-Speed is of the essence now more than ever in web design.
-In 2016, your site visitors want to have a blazingly fast site experience, and if you don’t deliver, they’ll go somewhere else where they can!
+Speed is of the essence now more than ever in web design - your site visitors want to have a blazingly fast site experience, and if you don’t deliver, they’ll go somewhere else where they can!
 That’s just the way it is today, as the trend is heading toward faster and faster sites.

 - 47% of users want a site to load in two seconds or less (according to an Akamai study)